alemart/surgescript/docs/reference/gc.md

 Properties
 ----------

+#### interval

-* `interval`: number, read-write.
+`interval`: number.

 Every `interval` seconds, the garbage collector will be called automatically.

+#### objectCount

-* `objectCount`: number.
+`objectCount`: number, read-only.

 How many objects were disposed when the garbage collector was last called.

 Functions
 ---------